noorvir/noorvir.github.io/_posts/2018-03-31-TSDF-Fusion-with-a -Robot-Arm.md

 *Figure 4: The compounding effect of small misalignments on rays of light.*

 The ```cv2.calibrateCamera``` method from the code snippet above simultaneously solves for both intrinsics and extrinsics, which are returned in axis-angle representation (`rvecs`, `tvecs`).
-In practice you get slightly better results if you carry out a second calibration of extrinsics.
+In practice you get slightly better results if you carry out a second calibration of the extrinsics.
 In particular, you can now use [RANSAC](https://en.wikipedia.org/wiki/Random_sample_consensus) and ignore the possible effect of outliers.

 ### Extrinsics Kinematic Chain

 Solving the extrinsics optimisation gives us the 6 DoF transformation between the camera and the origin of the chessboard pattern $$T^{cb}_{cam}$$.
 We still do not know how the camera (which is so far floating around in space) is orientated with respect to the robot arm $$T^{cam}_{ra}$$.
-The missing link is pose of the chessboard with respect to the global (robot) reference frame $$T^{cb}_W$$.
+The missing link is the pose of the chessboard with respect to the global (robot) reference frame $$T^{cb}_W$$.
 Once we know this transformation, estimating the camera pose with respect to this reference frame simply amounts to a chain of rigid transformations:

 $$
 T^{cam}_{W} = \underbrace{